consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 Finally, a pair of keys from a user control the same address in every subnet in the system.
 Thus, the raw address determines the ownership of a specific HA.

 ## Checkpointing
 Checkpoints are used to anchor a subnet's security to that of its parent network, as well as to propagate information from a child chain to other subnets in the system.
-Checkpoints for a subnet can be verified at any point using the state of the subnet chain which can then be used to generate proofs of misbehaviors in the subnet (or so-called _fraud/fault proofs_) which, in turn, can be used for penalizing misbehaving entities (_"slashing"_).
+Checkpoints for a subnet can be verified at any point using the state of the subnet chain which can then be used to generate proofs of misbehaviors in the subnet (or so-called _fraud/fault proofs_), which, in turn, can be used for penalizing misbehaving entities (_"slashing"_).
 See [detectable misbehaviors](#Detectable-misbehaviors "Detectable misbehaviors") for further details.

 Checkpoints need to be signed by miners of a child chain and committed to the parent chain through their corresponding `SA`.
 The specific signature policy is defined in the `SA` and determines the type and minimum number of signatures required for a checkpoint to be accepted and validated by the `SA` for its propagation to the top chain.
 Different signature schemes may be used here, including multi-signatures or threshold signatures among subnet miners.
 For instance, in the reference implementation of `SA`, the actor waits for more than `2/3` of the validators in the subnet to send the valid checkpoint signed before propagating it to the `SCA` for commitment.
 Alternative verification policies for a subnet can be implemented in the `SubmitCheckpoint()` function of the subnet actor interface.

 In order for a new checkpoint to be accepted for commitment in `SCA`, the source of the message `CommitChildCheckpoint()` needs to be the address of the subnet actor of the corresponding subnet; the subnet needs to be in an `Active` state (i.e. its collateral is over `CollateralThreshold`); the epoch of the checkpoint should be a multiple of `CheckPeriod` and larger that that of the previous checkpoint; and the checkpoint must point to the `CID` of the previous checkpoint committed by the subnet.

-When spawned, subnets are allowed to configure the `CheckPeriod` that better suits their needs and the specifics of its consensus algorithm.
+When spawned, subnets are allowed to configure the `CheckPeriod` that better suits their needs and the specifics of their consensus algorithm.

 ### Checkpoint Commitment
 As an example, lets consider a checkpoint for subnet `/root/f0100/f0200`.
-Every `CheckPeriod` (in terms of subnet block time), validators access the checkpoint template that needs to be signed and populated by calling the `CheckpointTemplate()` state accesor from `SCA` in `/root/f0100/f0200`.
-Once signed and populated, checkpoints from `/root/f0100/f0200` are submitted to the `SA` with ID `f0200` of the subnet network `/root/f0100` by sending a message to `SubmitCheckpoint()`.
+Every `CheckPeriod` (in terms of subnet block time), validators access the checkpoint template that needs to be signed and populated by calling the `CheckpointTemplate()` state accessor from `SCA` in `/root/f0100/f0200`.
+Once signed and populated, checkpoints from `/root/f0100/f0200` are submitted to the `SA` with ID `f0200` of subnet `/root/f0100` by sending a message to `SubmitCheckpoint()`.
 After performing the corresponding checks and waiting for the commitment conditions (i.e. `2/3` of the validators sending a signed checkpoint in its reference implementation), this actor then triggers a message to `/root/f0100` `SCA`'s `CommitChildCheckpoint()` function to commit the checkpoint.

 When the checkpoint is committed, `SCA` in `/root/f0100` is responsible for aggregating the checkpoint from `/root/f0100/f0200` with those of other children of `/root/f0100`, and for generating a new checkpoint for `/root/f0100` that is then propagated to its parent chain, `/root`.
 The committment of checkpoints also triggers the execution and propagation of cross-net messages.
 As checkpoints flow up the chain, the `SCA` of each chain picks up these checkpoints and inspects them to propagate potential state changes triggered by messages included in the cross-net messages that have the `SCA`'s subnet as a destination subnet (see [Cross-net messages](#Cross-net-messages "Cross-net messages")).